MagNording/RecipeWebsite/README.md

 * <b>Root</b>: Root includes `React Outlet` which is a component provided by React `Router` that serves as a placeholder for child routes within a parent route.

+## Other files
-III) The following can be found in the `src` folder as well-
+The following files can be found in the `src` folder as well-

 * <b>App.jsx</b>: It contains the React-Router, which further provides route to different pages, eg. `ViewRecipe` page to view a recipe, `CommentForm` page to leave a comment, `ErrorPage` that displays en error.